What are the applicant requirements?

 - The payment of prevailing wage rates is required in accordance with California Prevailing Wage law.

-- Ensure the charger(s) shall remain in service at the project site address for a minimum of 60 months.
+- Ensure the charger(s) shall remain in service at the project site address for a minimum of 24 months for Level 2 chargers and 60 months for DC fast chargers.

-- Submit information to the Alternative Fuels Data Center station locator tool for all charging stations rebated through SCIP.
+- Submit information to the Alternative Fuels Data Center station locator tool for all chargers rebated through this project.

 - Be available for follow-up inspection if requested by CSE or the Energy Commission.